Step 5: Enhancing Tank State Display by Subscribing to Sensor Information Topics¶

 #include <random>

-Member variables¶
+Member Variables¶

-RateGyroSensorPtr gyro;
+AccelerationSensorPtr accelSensor; RateGyroSensorPtr gyro;

-are variables that store the sensor object to be updated.
+store the sensor objects to be updated.

-Initialization process¶
+Initialization Process¶

-The initialization process is implemented in the “configure” function as in Step 3.
+The initialization process is implemented in the configure function, as in Step 3.

 accelSensor = body->findDevice<AccelerationSensor>();

-if(accelSensor){
+- if(accelSensor){

-auto sigTimeout = bodyShakeTimer.sigTimeout();
+auto sigTimeout = bodyShakeTimer.sigTimeout(); if(!sigTimeout.hasConnections()){

-sigTimeout.connect([this](){ onBodyShakeTimerTimeout(); });
+sigTimeout.connect([this](){ onBodyShakeTimerTimeout(); }); bodyShakeTimer.setInterval(20);

 }